 Now that you know what you will be designing, determine which program you feel the most comfortable working in.
 There are tons of bloggers who create their printables using programs that are already on their computer, like Microsoft Word or Photoshop Elements.
 Adobe InDesign is the program that I work in 85% of the time, and it’s what I have used to create all of my printables.
 You can read more about why this is my program of choice in this post.
 Other great free programs that you will want to check out are PicMonkey, PhotoBucket and Canva.

 3. Include unique typography

-I’m a little obsessed with fonts so you may think I’m biased, but in my opinion typography is the biggest difference between an okay printable and a stellar printable.
+I’m a little obsessed with fonts so you may think I’m biased, but in my opinion, typography is the biggest difference between an okay printable and a stellar printable.
 Nobody is going to want to print something that uses comic sans and looks like something they could have made on their own.
 Do your research and utilize some of the amazing free fonts that are out there.
-If you want to kick it up a notch, or decide that you want to sell some of your printables like I do on Etsy, or elsewhere, you’ll need to buy commercial licenses for your fonts.
+If you want to kick it up a notch or decide that you want to sell some of your printables as I do on Etsy, or elsewhere, you’ll need to buy commercial licenses for your fonts.
 You can visit my favorite font shop here.
 If it was a brick and mortar store, they would know me by name.

 4. Utilize Clip Art

 I love creating my own artwork, but it always takes me a really long time to come up with something I’m happy with.
 I have saved hours and hours of work by tapping into the many talented illustrators and stock photography sites that are out there.
-I purchase inexpensive clip art pretty frequently (almost as much fonts) and modify them to work within my piece.
+I purchase inexpensive clip art pretty frequently (almost as much as fonts) and modify them to work within my piece.
 I have made it no secret that Creative Market is my favorite place to find artwork.
 You can see me gush more about them here.

 5. Give instructions